OngMinXian/NUSPlanner/README.md

       - [ ] Calculation of CAP for individual semesters as well as cumulative CAP
       - [ ] Data representation of CAP trend
       - [ ] User input to be stored in Firebase
-      - [ ] Code and design for progress bar depicting the number of completed modular credits out of the total modular credits required for degree completion <br /> <br />
+      - [ ] Code and design for progress bar depicting the number of completed modular credits out of the total modular credits required for degree completion
       - [ ] Extend features to second degree/major/minor <br /> <br />
     - [ ] Complete the section which allows users to track their progress in their work/extracurricular activities :briefcase:
       - [ ] Code and design for users to view all events they have logged under these categories